YanzhaoW/Neuland_sim/README.md

     ```cpp
     run->Run(eventNum);
     ```
-    where `eventNum` defines how many events need to be simulated in a run.
+    where `eventNum` defines how many events need to be simulated in one run.

 ### Analysis macro file
-An analysis macro file is used to perform the analysis on the data, either obtained from the experiment or from the simulation.
+An analysis macro file is used to perform an analysis on data, either obtained from the experiment or from the simulation.
 Some analyses can be done on the simulation data with the purpose of transforming raw simulated data points to the data points akin to experimental ones.
-Such analysis is called the *digitization*, which can be done with an analysis macro file.
+Such analysis is called *digitization*, which can be done with an analysis macro file.
 The file `digi1.C` is one example of performing a very simple digitization.
 The main components of the code are explained in the following parts:

 1. Instantiation of `FairRunAna`: